planetsolaris/keep-emerson-open/index.md

 - Emerson is not in a major thoroughfare like 700 East so students are not playing by busy roads or having to cross 6-car lane traffic to get to/from school.
 - Emerson still serves a lot of students in the neighborhood and a lot of parents in the community bike or walk their kids to/from school (some, out of necessity).
 - Redistricting of the children in Emerson’s boundaries will mean further walking distances, either across busy 700 East or up difficult hill (snowy during winter) on 1300 South.
-- Emerson is the only school in the district with two aftercare programs within .5 miles of walking distance from the school (St John's CCDC Sugarhouse and Arte Primero Studios).
+- Emerson is the only school in the district with two aftercare programs within .5 miles of walking distance from the school (Arte Primero Studios and St. John's CCDC Sugarhouse).
 - Classes are able to have safe walking field trips around the community (Free Little Libraries, parks, post office, etc.).
 - The city is also [improving 1100 East](https://www.slc.gov/mystreet/2022/12/12/1100east/) near Emerson to “provide safety improvements, traffic calming features, and bicycle lanes along the corridor.”
 - Emerson is accessible via [UTA](https://www.rideuta.com/Fares-And-Passes/Pass-Programs/UTA-School-Pass-Programs/Salt-Lake-City-School-District) bus routes 209 and 220.

+## Cost to Operate (building, utilities, etc.)

+Sourced from the [Salt Lake City School District Sustainability Action Plan](https://resources.finalsite.net/images/v1641931356/slcschoolsorg/irjphywgl0dtrb8n8in0/sustainability-resolution-english.pdf), Emerson has 6th lowest utility cost per student, 5th lowest emissions per student, 12th lowest Energy Use Intensity ('miles per gallon' of the school), and 9th lowest water usage compared to all elementary schools in the district.

+Emerson has recently invested in upgrades that made the school energy-efficient, with energy-saving lights and an installation of solar panels.
+These enhancements are projected to further lower the school's energy costs, ensuring a greener and more eco-conscious future.

+Beyond its commitment to sustainability, Emerson thrives as a close-knit and proactive community.
+The dedication of parents, teachers, and supporters knows no bounds, as evidenced by consistently surpassing fundraising goals.
+This remarkable achievement not only demonstrates unwavering community support but also paves the way for enriching educational experiences.

+Emerson parents volunteer at the school every day.
+Their active involvement not only fosters an inspiring learning environment where students flourish but also serves as a cost-saving measure for the school.
+With dedicated volunteers generously giving their time and talents, the school can allocate resources more efficiently, redirecting funds towards enriching educational programs and further enhancing the student experience.
+Students are nurtured by the care and encouragement of those around them, benefiting from the invaluable contributions of our dedicated volunteers.

 ## Enrollment Trends